 Stuart’s music has been performed at the Royal Opera House Covent Garden and the Edinburgh International Festival, and by ensembles including the Scottish Chamber Orchestra, Scottish Ensemble, Hebrides Ensemble, BCMG and London Sinfonietta, as well as numerous orchestras.
 Stuart was Composer in Association with the BBC Scottish Symphony Orchestra from 1999 to 2003.
 He was resident composer at the Spannungen Kammermusikfest in Heimbach, Germany in 2003, and Edinburgh Festival Creative Fellow at the University of Edinburgh from 2005 to 2006.
 From 2006 to 2007 he was a resident composer at Internationales Künstlerhaus Villa Concordia in Bamberg, Germany.

-Recent projects include the opera The Devil Inside, written for Music Theatre Wales and Scottish Opera, Cantata, for the Choir of Gonville and Caius College Cambridge, and a series of works based on the Prometheus myth for the Lammermuir Festival.
+Recent projects include the operas The Devil Inside, written for Music Theatre Wales and Scottish Opera, Anthropocene, for Scottish Opera, and a series of works based on the Prometheus myth for the Lammermuir Festival.

 Stuart MacRae's page at Novello & Co Ltd. (works up to 2012)